-Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski or relax in the sun.
-Get physical by using our bicycles, sail boats, canoes, water bikes, kayaks, playground equipment and lawn games.
-Planned activities such as sailing lessons, turtle races, a week long treasure hunt, fishing contests, campfires, and more provide additional fun for everyone.
+Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski, or relax in the sun.
+Get physical by using our bicycles, sailboats, canoes, water bikes, kayaks, playground equipment, and lawn games.
+Planned activities such as sailing lessons, turtle races, a week-long treasure hunt, fishing contests, campfires, and more provide extra fun for everyone.

 WATER RELATED ACTIVITIES